dartmouth-cs98/artificien_marketplace/README.md

 yarn deploy
 ```

-Deploys the app to the surge URL specified in the `package.json` file
+Deploys the app to the surge URL specified in the `package.json` file: be sure to change this!

 ## Elements